Agda78/PwmMagicalMachine/README.md

 # PwmSerialControl
-A PWM manager with Serial Comunication
+A PWM Manager with Serial Communication

-This applicative is realized with MBED OS 6
-Developed on Mbed Studio
-and tested on a ST Board: NUCLEO - G474RE
+This application is developed using MBED OS 6 on Mbed Studio and tested on an ST Board: NUCLEO-G474RE.

-!Warning!
-*Control that your board supports the variable format uint32_t*
+Warning!
+Ensure that your board supports the uint32_t data type.

 NO PRESETTINGS!!!

 P.S.
-Sorry for my poor english
+Sorry for my poor English.